 The WaterHub enables the University to reduce its draw of potable water by up to 146 million gallons annually – displacing nearly 40% of total campus water demand.
 The system enhances campus resiliency by providing a consistent, reliable and redundant source of water for extensive non-potable demands and critical heating and air conditioning needs.
 The WaterHub is designed to de-risk campus operations from potential water service disruptions resulting from drought and aging municipal water infrastructure.

-The WaterHub was made possible through an innovative Water Purchase Agreement (WPA).
+The WaterHub was made possible through an innovative Water Processing Agreement (WPA).
 The WPA allowed Sustainable Water to fully design, construct and operate the WaterHub at no capital expense or development risk to the University.
 The WaterHub creates lower cost water at a long-term stable rate and is expected to save millions of dollars in water utility costs to Emory over a 20 year period.
 The WaterHub aligns with the University’s vision for a sustainable campus and reduces the overall water demand on one of the smallest municipal watersheds in the United States.

 |CASE STUDY||AWARDS||PUBLICATIONS||TOUR SIGN-UP|